 Recital

-A leading wine shipping firm ships several thousand (> 50,000) wine packages to different destinations every day.
+Wineshipping, a logistics entity for the wine industry, provides direct-to-consumer fulfillment services.
+The company ships over 50-60,000 shipments daily during the peak with over 2 million shipments in a year

-The packages are shipped through carriers who are at present less than five in number.
+The packages are shipped through common carriers (UPS, Fedex, GSO and potentially others)

 Shipping statuses of different packages are tracked and published / updated to a portal through an inhouse carrier tracker software.
 The respective customers can see status of delivery on the portal.

-A requirement is felt to upgrade / rearchitect the existing carrier tracker application to cater to increased workload using efficient methodologies.
+A requirement is felt to upgrade / rearchitect the backend existing carrier tracker application to cater to increased workload using efficient methodologies.
+The application polls the carrier databases for status updates and then updates the new status in the tracking DB.
+This process of update needs to become efficient and leverage API or other newer technologies.

 The new project is named as CarrierTracker

+Business / Functional Requirements - ?

 Existing setup